 Information exchange over the web is also commonplace and not just an emergent technology.
 If you don’t take the benefits on offer count on your competitors doing so.

 On-demand access to data and libraries.
 Probably on a subscription basis I foresee that during the next decade component vendors will grant access to their catalog of parts.
 This may be for a fee, or some vendors may exchange access to their component data for customer loyalty or for the payback in market intelligence gained from their customers’ interaction with their proprietary information.
 On a paid-for basis I anticipate that add-on services will become widely available through data creation agencies selling their knowledge of library and data management.
-As I have helped to frame engagements between Mentor Graphics Consulting Division and Capital customers I have become aware of a need for greater flexibility in delivering data creation and maintenance solutions to clients.
+As I have helped to frame engagements between Mentor Graphics Consulting Division and CHS customers I have become aware of a need for greater flexibility in delivering data creation and maintenance solutions to clients.
 There is a desire for corresponding reduction in resource capacity as more and more companies run leaner and leaner.
 It follows that a scarce and valuable skill in your organization will be the ability to draft and/or negotiate service level agreements to outsource this work.

 Remote learning yet direct knowledge transfer.
 Mentor Graphics has already made steps in this direction with web-based training courses.
 The IESD University for some self-paced introductory generic training is a reality now.
 The human factor is still important despite predictions of redundancy of the in-person on-site or in-classroom trainer, and I think will still be around in ten years.
 However the balance of personal/not personal training is switching.
-I think there is going to be a majority of time spent using remote and internet-based collateral for application training with Capital and a minority of the total training time devoted to face-to-face training by the end of 2013.
+I think there is going to be a majority of time spent using remote and internet-based collateral for application training with CHS and a minority of the total training time devoted to face-to-face training by the end of 2013.

-Web based support and diagnostics and issue review – internet based viewing and co-piloting of client systems is normal practice for Mentor Graphics’ Customer Support Division and for some Capital customers.
+Web based support and diagnostics and issue review – internet based viewing and co-piloting of client systems is normal practice for Mentor Graphics’ Customer Support Division and for some CHS customers.
 I expect that design review events and multi-site teams will almost without exception use web based co-pilot and viewing technologies very quickly if plans are not already in place.